Arthur Koestler: Judaism

-Koestler was Jewish by birth, but he did not practise the religion.
-In an interview published in the British newspaper The Jewish Chronicle in 1950 he argued that Jews should either emigrate to Israel or assimilate completely into the majority cultures they lived in.The Jewish Chronicle, 5 May 1950.

-In The Thirteenth Tribe (1976) Koestler advanced a theory that Ashkenazi Jews are descended, not from the Israelites of antiquity, but from the Khazars, a Turkic people in the Caucasus that converted to Judaism in the 8th century and was later forced westwards.
+Koestler was Jewish by birth but did not practise the religion.
+In an interview published in the British newspaper The Jewish Chronicle in 1950, he argued that Jews should either emigrate to Israel or assimilate completely into the majority cultures they lived in.
+In The Thirteenth Tribe (1976), Koestler advanced a theory that Ashkenazi Jews are descended not from the Israelites of antiquity but from the Khazars, a Turkic people in the Caucasus that converted to Judaism in the 8th century and was later forced westwards.
 Koestler argued that a proof that Ashkenazi Jews have no biological connection to biblical Jews would remove the racial basis of European anti-Semitism.

-In reference to the Balfour Declaration Koestler stated, "one nation solemnly promised to a second nation the country of a third."
+In reference to the Balfour Declaration, Koestler stated that "one nation solemnly promised to a second nation the country of a third".